How to Plan a Trip to New Zealand with Children: Plan a New Zealand Family Vacation

 While not as popular as in other countries, domestic flights in New Zealand are only a good idea for travelling long distances or between the North and South islands.

 Still don’t know where to start?
-Start with What is the Best Way to Get Around New Zealand?
+Start with the 10 Best Ways to Travel Around New Zealand.

 Can’t decide between the North and South islands?
-Check out our full comparison of the North Island and South Island.
+Check out our full comparison, Should You Travel the North Island or South Island?
 Then, you’ll find each of the below destinations linked to our New Zealand travel guides for families so you can plan further.

 - Bay of Islands Family Travel Guide – islands and beaches